Ex-British Consulate Staff Filed a Complaint Against China’s CGTN

-A former employee of the British Consulate in Hong Kong, Simon Cheng, who accuses China’s secret police of kidnapping and torture, has filed a complaint to Britain.’s Office of Communications (Ofcom) against China Global Television Network (CGTN) for having broadcast what he called his forced TV confession.
+A former employee of the British Consulate in Hong Kong, Simon Cheng, who accuses China's secret police of kidnapping and torture, has filed a complaint with Britain's Office of Communications (Ofcom) against China Global Television Network (CGTN) for having broadcast what he called his forced TV confession.

-Observers say Cheng’s case follows similar complaints earlier by British citizen Peter Humphrey and missing Swedish bookseller Gui Minhai, all of which highlights the Chinese broadcaster’s alleged violation of many sections of the British Broadcasting Code.
+Observers say Cheng's case follows similar complaints made earlier by British citizen Peter Humphrey and missing Swedish bookseller Gui Minhai, all of which highlighted the Chinese broadcaster's alleged violation of many sections of the British Broadcasting Code.

+In an emailed reply to VOA, an Ofcom spokesperson confirmed: "We have received a complaint about a programme broadcast on CGTN which we are assessing as a priority."

-If convicted, CGTN — the international arm of Chinese state media CCTV — may be given punishments or even lose its license to broadcast in Britain, which will hurt its expansion plan in Europe, they add.
+If found guilty, CGTN the international arm of Chinese state media CCTV, may be given punishments or even lose its license to broadcast in Britain, which will hurt its planned expansion in Europe, the Ofcom spokesperson said.

-Cheng’s Ofcom complaint, obtained by VOA, stated that a 54-second-long news report about his alleged solicitation of prostitutes, aired by the channel’s China24 program last Thursday, was inaccurate, unfair and one-sided.
+Cheng's Ofcom complaint, obtained by VOA, stated that a 54-second news report about his alleged solicitation of prostitutes, aired by the channel's China24 program last Thursday, was inaccurate, unfair and one-sided.

 For example, the newscaster started by saying that Cheng was on trial in August, which he denied.